-Once a student has been referred to a Student Study Committee and the committee recommends an evaluation, an eligibility committee will convene to review the results of the evaluations within 65 days.
+Once a student has been referred to a Student Support Committee and the committee recommends an evaluation, an eligibility committee will convene to review the results of the evaluations within 65 days.
 Each committee member (including parent/guardian) will summarize their evaluation/input.

 The committee will review and carefully consider information from a variety of sources, including parent input, teacher recommendations, and will review and consider all evaluations that have been completed and presented.